taunoe/s6rmlaud/README.md

 # Sõrmlaud

-I had one old and cheap keyboard with missing keys.
+I had one old and cheap rubber dome keyboard with missing keys.
 So I take it apart and found this controller PCB board.
 The board pads were coated with graphite.
 I removed it and soldered wires on it.
 And put it on a breadboard.
 Then I mapped all rows and column combinations to find what scancode they output.
-For this, I have the python script to display keycodes.
+For this, I have the python script to display key is pressed.

+Then I designed PCB for one switch.
+It is with breadboard friendly layout and uses through-hole components.
+And made a plywood mounting plate, stained it black and lacquered.
+I connected the buttons through the mounting plate to the circuit boards.

+Then I figured out which buttons I wanted and soldered right C and R wires in the right places.

+I also made a plywood case.

+The next part was keycaps.
+I could use plastic ones.
+But I wanted them to be symmetrical and with symbols on them.
+So again I made them from plywood.
+The top layer is solid oak.
+Other is birch tree plywood.
+Laser cutting them and glued together.
+One part is 3D printed.
+Cross shape part that connects keycaps to switches.
+The hardest part was sanding the keycaps to the right shape.
+I did it by hand, but it should be mechanized process.
+And also my keycaps are larger than normal keycaps on the keyboard.

+All wooden parts are finished with Liberon Black Bison Antikvax.

+## Keyboard controller PCB

 The USB keyboard PCB has 8 row (R0 - R7 ) and 18 column pins (C0 - C17).